openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 - Added support for Dynamic Self-Issued OpenID Provider Discovery.
 See (#dynamic-siop-metadata).
 - Added support for claimed URLs (universal links, app links) in addition to the custom URL schemas as Self-Issued OP `authorization_endpoint`.
 See (#choice-of-authoriation-endpoint).

-Note that while this specification extends Self-Issued OP v1, some sections of it could be applicable more generally to the entire OpenID Connect Core specification.
+Note that while this specification extends the original Section 7 of [@!OpenID.Core] Self-Issued OpenID Provider, some sections of it could be applicable more generally to the entire OpenID Connect Core specification.

 # Protocol Flow